seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Enter POSTHUMUS, with a bloody handkerchief*

 **POSTHUMUS LEONATUS**
-Yea, bloody cloth, I’ll keep thee, for I wish’d
+Yea, bloody cloth, I'll keep thee, for I wish'd
-Thou shouldst be colour’d thus.
+Thou shouldst be colour'd thus.
 You married ones,
 If each of you should take this course, how many
 Must murder wives much better than themselves
 For wrying but a little!
 O Pisania!
 Every good servant does not all commands:
 No bond but to do just ones.
 Gods! if you
-Should have ta’en vengeance on my faults, I never
+Should have ta'en vengeance on my faults, I never
 Had lived to put on this: I am brought hither
 Among the Italian gentry, and to fight
-Against my lady’s kingdom: ’tis enough
+Against my lady's kingdom: 'tis enough
-That, Britain, I have kill’d thy mistress; peace!
+That, Britain, I have kill'd thy mistress; peace!
-I’ll give no wound to thee.
+I'll give no wound to thee.
 Therefore, good heavens,
-Hear patiently my purpose: I’ll disrobe me
+Hear patiently my purpose: I'll disrobe me
 Of these Italian weeds and suit myself
-As does a Briton peasant: so I’ll fight
+As does a Briton peasant: so I'll fight
-Against the part I come with; so I’ll die
+Against the part I come with; so I'll die
 For thee, O Imogen, even for whom my life
 Is every breath a death; and thus, unknown,
 Pitied nor hated, to the face of peril
-Myself I’ll dedicate.
+Myself I'll dedicate.
 Let me make men know
 More valour in me than my habits show.
-Gods, put the strength o’ the Leonati in me!
+Gods, put the strength o' the Leonati in me!
-To shame the guise o’ the world, I will begin
+To shame the guise o' the world, I will begin
 The fashion, less without and more within.

 *Exit*